Does everyone who completes the program receive a job offer?

 After submitting an application, when can I expect to hear back?

-While we sometimes accept applications several months in advance, we typically do not begin reviewing applications until 2-3 months before the session is scheduled to begin.
+While we sometimes accept applications several months in advance, we typically do not begin reviewing applications until 2 months before the session is scheduled to begin, with most applications getting reviewed after the deadline.
 In the meantime, the Insight Notification List is the best way to stay up-to-date on new sessions and application deadlines.

 Is there an age limit to participate in the program?
 Do I have to be a recent grad?